-1.24 Projection or projection operator
+1.23 Projection or projection operator

-The more I learned about quantum mechanics the more I realized the importance of projection operators for its conceptualization 24:
+The more I learned about quantum mechanics the more I realized the importance of projection operators for its conceptualization:27

-(i) Pure quantum states are represented by a very particular kind of projections; namely, those that are of the trace class one, meaning their trace (cf. Section 1.17 below) is one, as well as being positive (cf. Section 1.20 below).
-Positivity implies that the projection is self-adjoint (cf. Section 1.19 below), which is equivalent to the projection being orthogonal (cf. Section 1.22 below).
+(i) Pure quantum states are represented by a very particular kind of projections; namely, those that are of the trace class one, meaning their trace (cf. Section 1.16) is one, as well as being positive (cf. Section 1.19).
+Positivity implies that the projection is self-adjoint (cf. Section 1.18), which is equivalent to the projection being orthogonal.

-Mixed quantum states are compositions - actually, nontrivial convex combinations - of (pure) quantum states; again they are of the trace class one, self-adjoint, and positive; yet unlike pure states, they are no projectors (that is, they are not idempotent); and the trace of their square is not one (indeed, it is less than one).
+Mixed quantum states are compositions - actually, nontrivial convex combinations - of (pure) quantum states; again they are of the trace class one, self-adjoint, and positive; yet unlike pure states, they are not projectors (that is, they are not idempotent); and the trace of their square is not one (indeed, it is less than one).

-- (ii) Mixed states, should they ontologically exist, can be composed of projections by summing over projectors. - (iii) Projectors serve as the most elementary observables they correspond to yes-no propositions. - (iv) In Section 1.27.1 we will learn that every observable can be decomposed into weighted (spectral) sums of projections.
+- (ii) Mixed states, should they ontologically exist, can be composed of projections by summing over projectors. - (iii) Projectors serve as the most elementary observables they correspond to yes-no propositions.